Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all New Mexico business profiles studied.
+• Affordability (50%): Reflects how competitively and consistently an insurer prices general liability coverage across all New Mexico business profiles studied.

-• Customer experience (30% of overall score): Customer experience measures how well insurers support New Mexico businesses throughout the policy lifecycle from purchase to claims.
-We also studied at each level of buying, policy management and claims sub-parts of the process that make it easier and more reliable within each as well for accuracy and comprehensive understanding.
+• Customer experience (30%): Measures how well insurers support New Mexico businesses throughout the policy lifecycle, from purchase to claims.
+We also studied buying, policy management and claims as separate sub-components to capture accuracy and reliability at each stage.

-• Coverage options (20%): Coverage options reflect how well insurers support common New Mexico small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Captures how well insurers address common New Mexico small business risks and accommodate flexibility as businesses grow or change.

 Read our full business insurance methodology.